-Women considering breast reconstruction in the Baltimore area will find a concerned, empathetic and experienced specialist in Dr. Alyson Wells of Valley Plastic Surgery.
+Women considering breast reconstruction in the Baltimore area will find a concerned, empathetic, and experienced specialist in Dr. Alyson Wells of Valley Plastic Surgery.

+The loss of one or both breasts can be traumatic, both physically and emotionally.
 The goal of breast reconstruction is to help restore the shape, symmetry and appearance of the breasts and, thereby, assist women in regaining some of what was lost to cancer, including their confidence and femininity.

-Types of Reconstruction
+Types of Breast Reconstruction

 Dr. Wells may recommend a combination of techniques in order to create the most beautiful, natural appearance.